sourcey/pluga/README.md

 **Licence**: LGPL
 **Dependencies**: [LibSourcey (base, uv)](http://sourcey.com/libsourcey)

-Plugu is a simple C++ plugin system which currently supports:
+Plugu is a simple C++ plugin system that's dead simple to use in your own projects.
+It currently supports:

 * Loading cross-platform plugins and shared libraries
-* Simple API for defining and exposing plugins
+* Simple and elegant API for defining plugins
 * Strict API versioning for ABI safety

-For more information take a look at [this blog post](http://sourcey.com/simple-cross-platform-cpp-plugin-system-with-plugu) which talks about the concepts and mothodology behind Plugu.
+For more information take a look at [this blog post](http://sourcey.com/building-a-cross-platform-plugin-system-in-cpp) which talks about the concepts and mothodology behind Plugu.

 ## Installing